Halstonberg

 If you're negotiating a severance agreement, the non-compete is a negotiable term, and the reasonableness framework gives you arguments for release or narrowing.

-The national overview positions New Mexico as a moderate state with a significant healthcare carve-out — the categorical ban on healthcare-practitioner non-competes provides strong protection for a substantial category of workers, while the common-law reasonableness framework and reformation authority govern other employees.
+The national overview positions New Mexico as a moderate state with a significant healthcare carve-out.
+The categorical ban on healthcare-practitioner non-competes provides strong protection for a substantial category of workers, while the common-law reasonableness framework and reformation authority govern other employees.
 New Mexico's healthcare ban places it alongside Alabama among the states that provide categorical protection for medical professionals.